I've been an active Search & Rescue volunteer since 2007 with the Coconino County Sheriff's SAR Team in northern Arizona.

 So, the temperature on the South Rim (7,200 feet above sea level) may be a dry 80 degrees with a breeze, but at the same time at Phantom Ranch (2,400 feet) it can be a blazing, breezeless 120 ... or more!

-Your Grand Canyon Hiking Experience - A Visitor Poll
+Your Grand Canyon Hiking Experience

-When To Hike During the Hottest Months
+When to Hike During the Hottest Months

 Nighttime can be a great time for hiking below the rim, especially during the summer.
 In the desert, we don't usually have much humidity floating around to hold in the heat of the day, so the difference between daytime and nighttime temperatures can often be 20, 30 degrees or more.
 I've experienced a number of 40-plus degree differences between the time the sun was overhead and when the moon appeared.